Floorp-Projects/Floorp/docs/code-quality/coding-style/coding_style_cpp.rst

 Mozilla project C++ declarations should be in the ``mozilla`` namespace.
-Modules should avoid adding nested namespaces under ``mozilla``, unless they are meant to contain names which have a high probability of colliding with other names in the code base.
+Modules should avoid adding nested namespaces under ``mozilla``.
+A couple of exceptions to this rule are:

+- Names which have a high probability of colliding with other names in the code base.
 For example, ``Point``, ``Path``, etc. Such symbols can be put under module-specific namespaces, under ``mozilla``, with short all-lowercase names.
+- Classes that implement WebIDL bindings tend to live in ``mozilla::dom``, though this is not strictly required and can be customized via ``Bindings.conf``.
+See :ref:`Web IDL bindings` for more information.

 Other global namespaces besides ``mozilla`` are not allowed.

 No ``using`` directives are allowed in header files, except inside class definitions or functions.
 (We don't want to pollute the global scope of